NextJS HTTPS/SSL Made Easy (Let's Encrypt Tutorial)

 Updated

-Here's a quick and easy tutorial for setting up SSL for your NextJS app.
+Here's a quick and easy tutorial for setting up SSL with webroot challenges for your NextJS app.

 To host NextJS apps, I use Nginx server blocks and a reverse proxy.